fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 |T-Mobile – Max SMS per day, per brand |Fixed: 2,000 |Depends on the brand score: <br>10,000 (Low Mid), <br>40,000 (High Mid), <br>100,000 (Top)|

 > [!NOTE]
-> If your users are regularly blocked by an operator's rate limit cap, and their high volume of SMS messaging is warranted, you can apply for a rate limit increase by contacting [Microsoft's Telephone Number Services (TNS) - Service Desk](contact-tns-service-desk.md).
+> If an operator's rate limit cap regularly blocks your users, and their high volume of SMS messaging is warranted, you can apply for a rate limit increase by contacting [Microsoft's Telephone Number Services (TNS) - Service Desk](contact-tns-service-desk.md).

 ### SMS usage fees